decembermoonn/canvasAPI-charts/readme.md

-# Library for plotting using WebGL
+# Library for plotting using Canvas API.

 <p style="color: lightblue; font-weight: bold">This version is alpha and contains almost nothing yet.</p>